 SSI is Supplemental Security Income.
-It is a cash benefit paid monthly by the Social Security Administration to people who are eligible for SSI.
+It is a cash benefit paid monthly by the Social Security Administration.

 - age 65 and older, or

 - age 0-65 and disabled

 You also have to live in the United States and be a citizen, or have an immigration status that qualifies you to receive SSI.